 C is quite similar to C++, but perhaps one of the core and most obvious differences is the fact that it’s not object-oriented ( you can still write object-oriented code in C and workaround that fact.)
 C is also widely supported in the Arduino world, and in fact, Arduino is but a subset of C/C++.
 While many people find C incomprehensible and evil it’s got quite the reputation in the embedded world, even away from Arduino.

 Python is the go-to choice for many people, as it possesses a clear and simple syntax and it’s quite easy to pick up.
-It might seem like a trivial advantage, but in fact, It’s really important, especially when people from different majors and with different interest decide to join the IoT revolution.
+It might seem like a trivial advantage, but in fact, It’s really important, especially when people from different majors and with different interests decide to join the IoT revolution.
 Python is the second most used programming language in the world, according to Github in 2017.
-It’s also extremely powerful in the A.I and data science domains, which is going to play a big role in the IoT world.
+It’s also extremely powerful in the A.I. and data science domains, which is going to play a big role in the IoT world.
 According to Arduino’s docs, it’s straightforward to communicate with an Arduino board using Python.
 There’s also a wrapper library called PySerial to use python serial capabilities with different operating systems.
 There’s also Python Bridge which is an application that allows you to communicate with Arduino.

 Just like Python, Ruby is one of the easiest and most loved programming languages in the world.
-Although it might be lacking the performance aspects that C/C++ have, it’s quite well documented and possesses a great community.
+Although it might be lacking the performance aspects that C/C++ has, it’s quite well documented and possesses a great community.
 There are many gems ( libraries in Ruby) that make interfacing with an Arduino board in Ruby a breeze.
-There’s the SerialPort gem, The Arduino-firmata gem that implements the firmata protocol within ruby.
+There’s the SerialPort gem, The Arduino-firmata gem that implements the firmata protocol within Ruby.
 There’s also the Dino gem that helps you get started easily with Arduino, and is quite similar to the Arduino language.

 The best way to join the IoT revolution is to start building your own Arduino projects and check the Arduino Projects Hub for inspiration.
 There’s no one language that is going to make all others obsolete, and hence, you can simply pick the language that you feel most comfortable using.
-Real world hardware applications possess a high level of constraints and a limited amount of resources, and it would make things worse if you decided to use a language that you don’t really like.
+Real-world hardware applications possess a high level of constraints and a limited amount of resources, and it would make things worse if you decided to use a language that you don’t really like.

 This is a guest contribution by Saurabh Hooda.
 Saurabh has worked globally for telecom and finance giants in various capacities.
 After working for a decade in Infosys and Sapient, he started his first startup, Lenro, to solve a hyperlocal book-sharing problem.
-He is interested in product, marketing, and analytics.
+He is interested in the product, marketing, and analytics.
 His latest venture Hackr.io recommends the best Angular tutorial and online programming courses for every programming language.
 All the tutorials are submitted and voted by the programming community.